azzeloof/snowflake/README.md

  A PCB holiday ornament with lots of blinking LEDs!

 ## Hardware
 The board consists of twelve reverse-mounted LEDs [charlieplexed](https://en.wikipedia.org/wiki/Charlieplexing) and hooked up to an ATtiny85.
-Each LED is individually adderssable, even though only four of the ATtiny's pins are being used (Charlieplexing is magic)!
+Each LED is individually addressable, even though only four of the ATtiny's pins are being used (Charlieplexing is magic)!
 The board also has a pushbutton for switching between modes.
 The ornament is powered via six CR1225 batteries.

 The final board isn't the most elegant thing- there are several zero-ohm jumpers, and there's even a "decorative" wire that wraps around the snowflake that is actually a ground line I didn't want to route across the front of the ornament.